Frequently Asked Questions

 Will I be on my own?
 How will I get help during my studies at home?

-Canadian College of Funeral Service has a toll free number for all students.
-General inquiries can be answered by our office administrator.
-During the program, you will be in constant contact with your instructors over the Internet and by e-mail.
+The Canadian College of Funeral Service has a toll free number for all students.
+General enquiries can be answered by our Admissions Office.
+During the program, you will be in regular contact with your instructors by e-mail.
 Instructors will answer questions in a timely manner and can offer guidance and assistance.
-Students can also rely on each other through the internet for assistance and help.

 What is a typical week like in the program?

-Once the program is in full swing, students will receive 2-3 lessons per week.
+Once the program begins, students will receive 2-3 lessons per week.
 Lessons are released every Monday morning.
-The student will have on-line instruction, lessons, and reading assignments for the week.
-Students must then complete an assignment by the following Sunday for each course.
+The student will have online instruction, lessons, and reading assignments for the week.
+Students must then complete a quiz by the following Sunday for each course.

 How often are exams written?

 Exams are written three times per year.
-Students will write term exams in December and April.
-Students will also write final exams during their 2-week session in spring.
+Students will write online mid-term exams in December and April.
+Students will also write in-person final exams (handwritten on paper) during the two week in-class session in spring.

 What is a sponsor/mentor?